Pruthvi-Sanghavi/AStar_RigidRobot/README.md

 # AStar_RigidRobot
-Path planning using A* Algorithm.
+- Path planning for a rigid robot in a 2 dimensional world using A* Algorithm